Our approach

 Afghanistan’s assurance team

-We promote transparency and accountability through the CoST assurance process – an independent review of the disclosed data by assurance teams appointed by CoST national programmes.
+An independent review of the published data, known as assurance, is appointed by CoST programmes.
 The teams look at the data published through the disclosure process and identify key issues of concern, gaps in the data and areas of good practice.
 They put technical jargon into plain language, turning data into compelling information.
 This allows social accountability stakeholders to easily understand the issues and hold decision-makers to account.
-Click to read more.
+Find out more about our independent review process.

 Media at Ukraine's assurance event.